 On February 22, 2011, we issued registered warrants (2011 Warrants) that expired on February 22, 2016 and had a fair value at issuance of \$8.0 million.
-These warrants contained anti-dilution provisions that in certain circumstances would adjust the exercise price if we issued any common stock, securities convertible into common stock, or other securities (subject to certain exceptions) at a value below the then-existing exercise price of the warrants.
-Although by their express terms, these warrants were not subject to potential cash settlement, due to the nature of the anti-dilution provisions, they were classified as derivative liabilities and reported, at each balance sheet date until their expiration, at estimated fair value determined using a trinomial pricing model.
-The exercise price of these warrants was adjusted downward to \$2.66 per share at the time of the July 2015 public offering.
+These warrants contained anti-dilution provisions and were classified as derivative liabilities and reported, at each balance sheet date until their expiration, at estimated fair value determined using a trinomial pricing model.

-No warrants were exercised during the three months ended March 31, 2016 and 2015.
+No warrants were exercised during the six months ended June 30, 2016 and 2015.

-Changes in the estimated fair value of warrants classified as derivative liabilities are reported in the accompanying Consolidated Statement of Operations as the "Change in fair value of common stock warrants."
-The change for the quarter ended March 31, 2016 represents the write-off of the derivative liability upon expiration of the underlying warrants in February 2016.
+Changes in the estimated fair value of warrants classified as derivative liabilities are reported in the accompanying Condensed Consolidated Statements of Operations as the "Change in fair value of common stock warrants."
+The change for the six month ended June 30, 2016 represents the write-off of the derivative liability upon expiration of the underlying warrants in February 2016.

-Note 7 - Deerfield Loan
+Note 8 - Deerfield Loan